tajmone/polygen-grammars/README.md

-# PolyGen Grammars
+# Polygen Grammars

-A selected collection of PolyGen grammars found around the Internet, organized according to language.
+A selected collection of Polygen grammars found around the Internet, organized according to language.
 The repository is structured to be includable as a Git submodule in other projects.
 A blacklist of grammars which might be in violation of [GitHub Terms of Service] regarding [Acceptable Use Policy] is enforced via a `.gitgnore` exclusions list.

 Curated by Tristano Ajmone (__[@tajmone]__).